f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 System Inventory / Components Alerting and Logging
 --------------------------------------------------

-From the system controller GUI there is a high-level status and alerting of any faults for the chassis level components.
+From the system controller webUI there is a high-level status and alerting of any faults for the chassis level components.

 .. image:: images/monitoring_velos/image2.png
   :align: center